Workday/canvas-kit/modules/popup/react/README.md

 useCloseOnOutsideClick(ref: React.RefObject<HTMLElement>, onClose: () => void): void
 ```

-Registers global lister for all clicks.
+Registers global listener for all clicks.
 It will only call the `onClose` callback if the click
 happened outside the `ref` element and its children _and_ the provided `ref` element is the topmost
 in the stack.
 The `ref` should be the same as the one passed to `usePopupStack` or the `Popper`
 component since `Popper` uses `usePopupStack` internally.